davidchatting/Approximate/README.md

 Approximate works with 2.4GHz WiFi networks, but not 5GHz networks, as neither ESP8266 or ESP32 support this technology.

+# Examples
+Approximate can interact with devices in proximity (using a Proximate Device Handler) or simply when they are active (using a Active Device Handler).
+The examples here demonstrate combinations of these.

 Every Approximate sketch requires this essential structure:

 ```